 Members:

-Dr. András Zelena PhD, Budapest Business School FIMB, Associate Professor
+Dr. András Zelena PhD, Budapest University of Economics and Business FIMB, Associate Professor

-Dr. Barbara Keszei PhD, Budapest Business School FCHT, assistant professor
+Dr. Barbara Keszei PhD, Budapest University of Economics and Business FCHT, assistant professor

-Kíra Vivien Karigits, Budapest Business School FIMB, graduate student
+Kíra Vivien Karigits, Budapest University of Economics and Business FIMB, graduate student

-Martha Emma Gettler, Budapest Business School FIMB, graduate student
+Martha Emma Gettler, Budapest University of Economics and Business FIMB, graduate student

 Our research aims to present and analyse the communication tools of sensitive communication, specifically the communication of bad news, as well as international professional research in this applied science.
 Using a multi-disciplinary approach, we examine which communication strategies are used to achieve the greatest efficiency in reaching and processing the communicator's message.